The following are confirmed presenters for the

 Principal, Energy Strategies

-Prior to joining Energy Strategies, Mr. Moyer was the Manager of Transmission Expansion Planning at the Western Electricity Coordinating Council (WECC).
-In that role, he was responsible for providing leadership and direction to the WECC Transmission Expansion Planning Department, facilitating Transmission Expansion Planning Policy Committee stakeholder activities, and managing the $14.5 million Department of Energy Regional Transmission Expansion Planning Grant.
+Prior to joining Energy Strategies, Keegan was the Manager of Transmission Expansion Planning at the Western Electricity Coordinating Council (WECC).
+In that role, he was responsible for providing leadership to the WECC Transmission Expansion Planning Department, facilitating stakeholder activities, and managing a $14.5 million Department of Energy Regional Transmission Expansion Planning Grant.

 Back to Top

 Director of Business Development, Slipstream

 Tom is a forward-thinking, goal-driven business professional with more than 20 years of experience in the public and private sectors.
 He deeply understands the dynamic challenges of the regulatory environments and how they affect the energy industry and his customers’ financial goals within it.
 Tom finds ways to help his customers achieve success by creating cost effective and impactful programs that lead to increased environmental and social responsibility, and sustainability.